danilo-quattrini/my-notes/6 - The Real Notes/Mongo DB.md

 ![[crud-annotated-collection.bakedsvg.svg]]

 >[!warning] N.B
->Every time you are going to create a collection or a db is not created until you are not going to get is contenct.
+>Every time you are going to create a collection or a db is not created until you are not going to get is content.

 ## 2.0 Insert Documents
 In mongo DB exist 2 methods for creating documents inside a collection.